4 seasons available

 Dr. Ebonie faces a bunion that looks like something from a horror movie; Dr. Brad helps a skateboarder with huge masses on the bottom of his foot; Dr. Sarah treats a bad case of fungus and disfigured toenails.

-A teen with the worst case of webbed toes Dr. Ebonie has seen; a woman with growths so aggressive they could cut off her toes; a woman with a callus the size of a block of parmesan cheese.
+A teen with the worst case of webbed toes Dr. Ebonie has seen; a woman with growths so aggressive they could cut off her toes; a woman with a callus the size of a block of Parmesan cheese.

 A man with horns on his feet, a woman whose foot went through a windshield, and a guy who has dead man's feet create mysterious challenges for Dr. Brad and Dr. Ebonie.